Why do great ideas fail to become great products?

 • Stage 2 - Generate: Brainstorming Workshop Setup Template + Business Idea Template.
 Run the session with the structured facilitation guide.
 Capture every output in the Business Idea Template format immediately after the session.

 • Stage 4 - Validate: Business Experiment Template.
 For each shortlisted idea, design the minimum viable test of its riskiest assumption.
 Run it before committing to development.
+See the startup idea validation guide for the complete validation framework.

 Key Takeaway